 If sun-beds, music and water sports are what you’re after, head to Kaiki beach

 , the two main organised beaches on the island.
 Buses and traditional Kaiki boats are available at the port to take you to some of the harder to access beaches on the island.

 Your favourite dining and bar experiences?

-Poseidonion Grand Hotel – one can’t miss an evening drink at this iconic hotel.
-Visitors this summer will be lucky enough to enjoy world-class cocktails in the hotel garden and a collaboration experience which often pops-up over summer.
+One can’t miss an evening drink at this iconic hotel.
+Visitors this Summer will be lucky enough to enjoy world-class cocktails in the hotel garden and a collaboration experience which often pops-up over summer.